Food safety

 Cold food items should always be held at 41°F (5°C) and below to maintain food safety by preventing the growth of foodborne illness-causing bacteria.
 At this temperature, both bacterial and enzymatic activities are slowed down, and the peak quality of food is preserved.

 The cold holding temperature is maintained using appropriate machines and equipment, such as a refrigerator, refrigerated display, and coolers.
-Although a freezer is technically used for cold holding, its temperature is too low to use for displaying ready-to-eat foods.
+Although a freezer is technically used for cold holding (see our freezer organization chart and freezer temperature chart), its temperature is too low to use for displaying ready-to-eat foods.
 Along with these cold-holding machines, a calibrated digital food thermometer must always be available.

 It is also important to note that the interval of measuring cold holding temperature may vary.
 You can monitor the temperature every two hours if the food is very high-risk.
 This option also ensures greater food safety.